With super large pages or complex websites it helps to add a table of contents. But a ToC on the web operates differently than in a book or magazine.

 They scroll down directly to the page header with a quick animation effect, but it’s not too quick or harsh like a page jump.

-If you define the JS offset a little higher than the page element you can leave some room for a fixed navigation too.
+If you define the JS(Java Script) offset a little higher than the page element you can leave some room for a fixed navigation too.
 This technique works great on desktops and smartphones so it’s a responsive-friendly scroll feature you can port anywhere.

 Also take a peek at some of the review pieces on Android Authority to see a similar style.